-Clarification 3: Instruction includes describing the conditions under which individuals should not disclose their Social Security number, account numbers, or other sensitive personal information.
+Clarification 3: Instruction includes describing the conditions under which individuals should and should not disclose their Social Security number, account numbers, or other sensitive personal information.

-Compare federal and state regulations that provide some remedies and assistance for victims of identity theft.
+SS.912.FL.7.11 Compare federal and state regulations that provide some remedies and assistance for victims of identity theft.